JulijanaUneva/ATM/README.md

 Follow the on-screen instructions to log in using your username and PIN.
 Once logged in, you can navigate through the main menu to perform various banking operations.

-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-User Accounts
+User Accounts <br>

 The application comes with pre-configured user accounts for testing:

-Username: Julijana Uneva, PIN: 1234
+-Username: Julijana Uneva, PIN: 1234
-Username: Markus Steck, PIN: 5678
+-Username: Markus Steck, PIN: 5678
 Feel free to modify the users array in the code to add more test users or change the existing ones.